Harlington Upper School: Rating

 The school was rated 'Good' in its latest Ofsted inspection, with inspectors praising the quality of teaching, strong exam results, and positive student-teacher relationships, particularly in the sixth form.
 The report also noted significant improvements in student behavior and a school culture focused on high expectations and academic achievement.

 Students

 The majority of students join Harlington from three Bedfordshire middle schools: Arnold, Parkfields and Robert Bloomfield.
 The students mainly live in the villages near Harlington including: Harlington, Toddington, Harlington Mill, Sharpenhoe, Barton-le-Clay, Silsoe, Clophill, Westoning, Pulloxhill, Greenfield, Maulden, Ampthill, Flitwick, Luton, Chalton, and Streatley.

 Most students join the school in year 9, aged 13.
 They start their GCSE courses in year 9 and take the GCSE exams in years 10 and 11, aged 15 or 16.
 Some students choose to continue attending the school following their GCSEs and join a large sixth form of over 420.

 Notable alumni

 Notable alumni include actor Neil Jackson, actress Emily Atack, and rugby player Josh Bassett.

-New buildings

-Between October 2003 and April 2006, the school underwent a major building and refurbishment programme as part of the Mid-Bedfordshire PFI scheme.

-In November 2006, the Mid-Bedfordshire PFI scheme was officially opened by the Queen during a visit to Bedfordshire at neighbouring Samuel Whitbread Upper School.